 TGbe editor: Please update the contents of this paragraph in this subclause as shown below:

-[18168]An AP MLD shall send, via one of its affiliated APs, a WNM Sleep Mode Response frame in response to a WNM Sleep Mode Request frame received from a non-AP STA affiliated with a non-AP MLD.
-An AP MLD may send, via one of its affiliated APs, the WNM Sleep Mode Response frame without solicitation upon the AP MLD’s deletion of all traffic filter sets established according to the traffic filtering agreement between the AP MLD and the non-AP MLD (see 9.6.13.20 (WNM Sleep Mode Response frame format)).
+[18168]An AP MLD shall send, via one of its affiliated APs that is operating on an enabled link and subject to power-save state (see 35.3.12.1), a WNM Sleep Mode Response frame in response to a WNM Sleep Mode Request frame received from a non-AP STA affiliated with a non-AP MLD.
+An AP MLD may send, via one of its affiliated APs that is operating on an enabled link and subject to power-save state (see 35.3.12.1), the WNM Sleep Mode Response frame without solicitation upon the AP MLD’s deletion of all traffic filter sets established according to the traffic filtering agreement between the AP MLD and the non-AP MLD (see 9.6.13.20 (WNM Sleep Mode Response frame format)).